NahidEbrahimian/Deep-Learning-Tensorflow/README.md

 #### Preprocessing

-Preprocess stage consists of 4 common stages: detect, align, represent and verify.
+Preprocess stage consists of 4 common stages: detect, align, represent and verify. link: [Github]( https://github.com/serengil/retinaface#:~:text=RetinaFace%20is%20a%20deep%20learning,is%20published%20by%20Stanislas%20Bertrand.)

 1. You must first install retinaface: